 Please check your samples before you ship them.
 We find that approximately 25% of the shipments we receive have errors (i.e., missing samples, extra samples, unlabelled samples, etc.).
 If you make an error, this makes our work more difficult and slows down progress on your samples.

 The more information you send us the better we will understand the research questions for which you are seeking answers.

-A: The proper mailing address is:
+The proper mailing address is:

 University of Missouri

 Research Reactor Center